Jespy616/The-Last-Game/documentation/UsersManual.md

 ## Player starts on a wall
 Move towards a floor tile to get unstuck.
 If no floor tiles are reachable within 1 space, you may need to [start a new game](#starting-a-new-game)

+## A chest spawned in front of the door and I can't get out
+- This is a known issue that is planned to be fixed in a future update
+- Exit the game and [start a new game](#starting-a-new-game)

 ## There is a pop up saying `navigator is not defined`
 1. First try refreshing the page
 2. If that doesn't work navigate back to [http://localhost:3000](http://localhost:3000) and [sign in](#sign-in) again